smaryam747/IS147GroupC/README.md

 # Create JavaDoc & Host
-Step 1: Open your project in IntelliJ IDEA.
+Step 1: Open your project in IntelliJ IDEA.\
-Step 2: Go to Tools → Generate JavaDoc....
+Step 2: Go to Tools → Generate JavaDoc....\
 Step 3: In the popup dialog:
-Step 4: Output directory: Choose a folder like docs/.
+        a.)
+Output directory: Choose a folder like docs/.\
-Step 5: Scope: Select entire project or specific packages.
+        a.)
+Scope: Select entire project or specific packages.\
-Step 6: Ensure JavaDoc executable is correctly set (e.g. javadoc).
+        a.)
+Ensure JavaDoc executable is correctly set (e.g. javadoc).\
-Step 7 (Optional): Check options like -author, -version, etc.
+Step 4: (Optional): Check options like -author, -version, etc.\
-Step 8: Click OK to generate.
+Step 5: Click OK to generate.\
-[Open docs/index.html in a browser to view the documentation.]
+Step 6: Open docs/index.html in a browser to view the documentation.\